 Next, the string specified as the argument to the '-W' option is considered.
 The string is first split using the characters in the IFS special variable as delimiters.
 Shell quoting is honored.
-Each word is then expanded using brace expansion, tilde expansion, parameter and variable expansion, command substitution, arithmetic expansion, and pathname expansion, as described above (see Section 3.5 [Shell Expansions], page 16).
+Each word is then expanded using brace expansion, tilde expansion, parameter and variable expansion, command substitution, and arithmetic expansion, as described above (see Section 3.5 [Shell Expansions], page 17).
 The results are split using the rules described above (see Section 3.5.7 [Word Splitting], page 22).
 The results of the expansion are prefix-matched against the word being completed, and the matching words become the possible completions.

 After these matches have been generated, any shell function or command specified with the '-F' and '-C' options is invoked.
-When the command or function is invoked, the COMP\ LINE and COMP\POINT variables are assigned values as described above (see Section 5.2 [Bash Variables], page 55).
+When the command or function is invoked, the COMP\ LINE and COMP\POINT variables are assigned values as described above (see Section 5.2 [Bash Variables], page 57).
 If a shell function is being invoked, the COMP\WORDS and COMP\CWORD variables are also set.
 When the function or command is invoked, the first argument is the name of the command whose arguments are being completed, the second argument is the word being completed, and the third argument is the word preceding the word being completed on the current command line.
-No filtering of the generated complete freedom in generating the matches.
+No filtering of the generated completions against the word being completed is performed; the function or command has complete freedom in generating the matches.

 Any function specified with '-F' is invoked first.
-The function may use any of the shell facilities, including the compgen builtin described below (see Section 8.7 [Programmable Completion Builtins], page 105), to generate the matches.
+The function may use any of the shell facilities, including the compgen builtin described below (see Section 8.7 [Programmable Completion Builtins], page 111), to generate the matches.
 It must put the possible completions in the COMPREPLY array variable.